-At Mount Charles School, we have chosen Charanga Music School as our main program of learning and to deliver our music curriculum from EYFS to Year 6.
-We also supplement Charanga with other resources from Sing Up, BBC Bring the Noise and BBC Ten Pieces.
+At Mount Charles School, we have chosen Sing Up as our main program of learning and to deliver our music curriculum from EYFS to Year 6.
+We also supplement Sing Up with Charanga units as well as First Access which allows Years 5 and 6 to have two full terms of learning a brass instrument and samba percussion.
 This helps bring a fresh and dynamic approach to teaching and learning music.